stephenspeed/hellogit/README.md

 # hellogit
-a exercise repo to execise using git
+a exercise repo to execise usi2222ng git